-With a background in policy research and analysis, as well as experience in advocacy networks, Sofiah Jamil's passion in Hornbills stems from the need to break down silos to transform rhetoric on "multi-stakeholder collaboration" into reality.
+With a background in policy research and analysis, as well as experience in advocacy networks, Sofiah Jamil is a think tanker that turned to business to create more real world impact.

 Sofiah's appreciation for cross-cultural communication also extends to her joy in exploring the linguistical commonalities across cultures and societies.
 She is an aspiring polyglot and speaks English, Malay, Indonesian, German, Arabic, and Darija (in order of proficiency).